-Many of us are not the most diligent at cleaning out the Trash in macOS.
+Many of us are not the most diligent at cleaning out the Trash on our Mac.
 This is great if you need a file later, but not so great if you want to save hard drive space.

-Assuming you have an effective backup system in place, you can have Hazel monitor your Trash and clean it out periodically or when it gets to a certain size.
-Let’s have Hazel clear out the Trash every two weeks.
+Assuming you have an effective backup system in place, you can monitor your Trash and clean it out periodically or when it gets to a certain size.
+Let’s clear out the Trash every two weeks.

 Just remember, once files are gone from the Trash, they’re gone.
 Be careful with this setting.